Esports (or electronic sports) is a term used to describe competitive video gaming.

 Some of the most popular esports games include League of Legends, Counter-Strike: Global Offensive, Overwatch, Dota 2 and Call of Duty, but there are many others.

-Professional teams usually have coaches, analysts and managers who help to get the most out of the players and organise strategies etc.
+Professional teams usually have coaches, analysts and managers who help to get the most out of the players and organise strategies.

-To give you an example of the scale of esports, some of the biggest tournaments offer millions of pounds in prizes (the tournaments with the biggest prize pool is the Dota 2 International and Fortnite World Cup which have some $30m up for grabs), and are watched by millions of fans.
+To give you an example of the scale of esports, some of the biggest tournaments offer millions of pounds in prizes.
+The tournaments with the biggest prize pools are the Dota 2 International with $34m and the Fortnite World Cup with $30m, as of 2019.
+These events are watched by millions of fans, and bring in a lot of interest into the esports scene.

 Professional players, too, can expect to make a decent salary.
 While this can vary greatly depending on the team, the game and the player, the top pros can expect to make hundreds of thousands of dollars per year.
 This can come from a standard salary, as well as sponsorship deals and streaming donations.